SomonOlimzoda/DataAnalysis-Excel-/README.md

 #### Question 2

 What are the disadvantages of referencing cells in a Pivot Table with the GetPivotData() function and not by regular cell reference?
-Choose three that apply.
 ##

 #### Question 3